 Since August 2018 the Community Church of St Mark (Clifton Hill Baptist Church) has been writing every week to the Prime Minister, Scott Morrison (and various other parliamentarians), seeking an end to the indefinite detention of refugees.

-Click here for the latest letter, which we invite you to freely adapt and forward to Mr Morrison, or your local Member of Parliament.
+Click here for the latest letter, (located on the Centre for a Compassionate Society website) which we invite you to freely adapt and forward to Mr Morrison, or your local Member of Parliament.

 Here are some previous letters to Mr Morrison: